 The return should be completed as at the last day of the stated quarter (i.e. March, June, September and December).
-Banks should submit the completed return to APRA within 28 calendar days after the end of the reporting quarter.

 All banks are to complete the return in AUD millions to three (3) decimal places (with the data formatted to the nearest million).